cryptoadvance/specter-desktop/docs/install_guide.md

 1. **Extension Framework:** Specter Desktop will support extensions, allowing users to expand its capabilities without needing to alter the core code.
 This will enable a more customizable experience.

 2. **New Extensions:** Planned extensions include those for connecting Specter to Swan, issuing bonds on the Liquid sidechain, importing mining rewards history from Slush Pool, fund distribution via CSV with Exfund, and building a local price database with Spotbit.

-3. **Spectrum Integration:** Integration with Spectrum to connect to Electrum servers is an anticipated feature, enhancing Specter's connectivity and accessibility options.

 These upcoming developments showcase Specter's commitment to growth and adaptability, catering to an expanding range of user needs and preferences in Bitcoin wallet management.